The new Nintendo Switch 2 needs to have these 10 features

 The Nintendo Switch 2 needs to have better screen capture and sharing capabilities.
 If there must be an image sharing cap, raise it to at least 10 images, preferably more.
 And while capture cards are definitely important for streamers, the average person should have more options for taking videos that don't require them to make that expensive purchase.

-As we said before, it's probably a long way out before the next Nintendo console comes to the market.
-However, we can still dream of what may come with the Nintendo Switch console's successor.
-Hopefully, Nintendo will make these improvements to give us the best experience we can get from the fabled Nintendo Switch 2.
+Now that we know that the next Nintendo Switch console is likely to come out during Q1 of 2021, we can get excited about the improvements it will have.
+Hopefully, Nintendo will make these improvements to give us the best experience we can get from the fabled new Nintendo Switch 2.